2004 National League Championship Series

-The 2004 National League Championship Series (NLCS) was a Major League Baseball playoff series played from October 13 to 21 to determine the champion of the National League, between the Central Division champion St. Louis Cardinals and the wild-card qualifying Houston Astros.
+The 2004 National League Championship Series (NLCS) was a playoff series in Major League Baseball’s 2004 postseason played from October 13 to 21 to determine the champion of the National League.
+It featured the Central Division champion and overall #1 seed St. Louis Cardinals, and the wild-card qualifying Houston Astros.
 This marked the first time in either Major League that two teams from the Central Division met in a Championship Series.

 In a series in which all seven games were won by the home team, the Cardinals won 4–3 to advance to the World Series against the American League champion Boston Red Sox.
-The Red Sox reached their first World Series since 1986, with the Cardinals playing in their first since 1987.
-While the NLCS was an exciting back-and-forth series, it was overshadowed in media attention by Boston's 3-0 comeback in the ALCS.
+The Red Sox reached their first World Series since 1986, with the Cardinals playing in their first since 1987; the Astros were denied a first ever World Series berth, though they would win a rematch with the Cardinals in the NLCS the following season.
+While the NLCS was an exciting back-and-forth series, it was overshadowed in media attention by Boston's 3–0 comeback in the ALCS.

 The Cardinals would go on to lose in a sweep to the Boston Red Sox in the World Series in four games.